flitnetics/APIVault/README.md

 Protect mode is designed to protect unauthenticated endpoints (endpoints that do not use JWT Token to allow clients) and it is a simple mitigation strategy.
 Protect mode **not** designed for Web Applications (like NextJS) in mind but more for mobile devices.
 We are looking into how we can improve this to provide support for Web Applications as well.

 We took the problem with OTP/SMS request API endpoints which is unauthenticated and thus without any form of protection, anyone could DoS attack that endpoint and trigger SMS send-outs and drain all the SMS credits for the provider.
-This seemed a valid use-case, however, there might other use-cases i have not looked at.
+This seemed a valid use-case, however, there might other use-cases we have not looked at.